vijayantmehra/f19-relay/src/02_run_length_encoding/instructions.md

 It is possible the original text will contain numbers.
 You might notice this is problematic since numbers denote _size_ in our encoding scheme.
-Your friend knows about non-printable ASCII characters and has clever designed a mitigation.
+Your friend knows about non-printable ASCII characters and has cleverly designed a mitigation.
 They say that in the case of a numeric _symbol_, you should separate the _size_ from the _symbol_ with the ASCII character `0x2` (STX, start of text).